-Two complimentary uniform shirts, a ball cap and nametag are provided to each new participant.
-They supply their own solid-colored long pants, shorts that reach the knee area, or capris.
+Uniform items including a ball cap and name tag are provided to each new participant.
+They supply their own solidcolored long pants, shorts that reach the knee area, or capris.
 Professionalism and comfort are the expectation for work attire.

 36. What are the meal/grocery arrangements?